MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-participants.md

 ### Throughout the program

 #### MyAnalytics dashboard
 The MyAnalytics [dashboard](../MyAnalytics/use/dashboard.md) is a constantly available resource for MyAnalytics users.
-During a program, this dashboard also contains the following section:
+In addition to its standard content, the dashboard also contains the following section during a program:

 ![Participant's dashboard](../Images/WpA/Tutorials/dashboard-prog-partic.png)

 #### Email digest
 All MyAnalytics users receive a weekly [email digest](../MyAnalytics/use/email-digests.md).
-During a program, the email digest also contains the following section:
+In addition to its standard content, the email digest also contains the following section during a program:

 ![Weekly email digest](../Images/WpA/Tutorials/weekly-digest-prog-partic.png)